-Navigating the chargeback process is a painful undertaking for any merchant.
+Navigating the chargeback for goods not received process is a painful undertaking for any merchant.

-When a customer disputes an order, and files a chargeback, the merchant has an opportunity to contest that dispute.
-If a merchant wishes to dispute the chargeback, and ultimately win, they’re required to participate in a series of predefined steps created by the card associations with the issuing and acquiring banks, who act as mediators between the customer and the merchant.
-(For a recap of the players in the payments ecosystem, like acquiring and issuing banks, payment processors etc., go here.)
+When a customer disputes an order and files a chargeback, the merchant has an opportunity to contest that dispute.
+In order to dispute a chargeback and ultimately win, a merchant needs to participate in a series of defined steps created by the card associations with the issuing and acquiring banks, who act as mediators between the customer and the merchant.
+(A list of players in the payments ecosystem, like acquiring and issuing banks, payment processors etc.)

-As consumer protections favor the customer, merchants often find themselves in an uphill battle to win the chargeback.
-In order to simply participate in challenging the chargeback, merchants must complete every stage of the process under increasingly tighter timeframes.
+As consumer protections favor the customer, merchants often find themselves in an uphill battle to win a chargeback abuse dispute.
+In order to simply participate in challenging the chargeback automation, merchants must complete every stage of the process under increasingly tighter timeframes.

-With that in mind, we’ve outlined the process, from start to finish, that any merchant will have to participate in to fight a chargeback.
-Our goal is to shed light on this process, and help merchants understand the intricacies involved.
+With that in mind, we’ve outlined the process, from start to finish, that any merchant will have to participate in to fight a chargeback fraud detection.
+Our goal is to shed light on ecommerce chargeback protection process and help merchants understand the intricacies involved.

-After a merchant receives a chargeback notification and decides to contest, they can partake in up to 3 dispute types or cycles:
+After a merchant receives a chargeback notification and decides to contest it, they can initiate three dispute types or cycles:

 Basic flow of a chargeback

-All chargeback disputes begin when a cardholder files a dispute on a transaction with their issuing bank.
-(On average, a cardholder has between 45-180 days to dispute a charge depending on the card association, and is sometimes able to dispute a charge a year old if special circumstances are considered such as natural disasters or family emergencies.)
-The issuing bank then reviews the claim and determines its validity, which takes anywhere from 2-6 weeks.
+All merchant chargeback disputes begin when a cardholder files a dispute on a transaction with their issuing bank.
+(On average, a cardholder has between 45-180 days to dispute a charge depending on the card association and is sometimes able to dispute a year-old if special circumstances are considered such as natural disasters or family emergencies.)
+The issuing bank then reviews the claim and determines its validity, which takes anywhere from two to six weeks.
 Visa gives issuing banks up to 30 days to review.
-If valid, they then forward it to the merchant’s acquiring bank or payment processor, who notifies the merchant.
+If valid, they then forward the claim to the merchant’s acquiring bank or payment processor, who notifies the merchant.